nronzel/metasift/README.md

 This program was built and tested on Linux.
 It should work on any POSIX based systems such as Unix, Linux, MacOS, BSD, etc.

-I have added some logic for checking for windows filepaths, however I have not tested it on a Windows machine to verify everything works.
+I have added some logic for checking for Windows filepaths, however I have not tested it on a Windows machine to verify everything works.

 ## Testing